Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Jesus is Trust

-Those who know Christ as trust are blessed, which means that they are benefited.
+Those who know Jesus as trust are blessed, which means that they are benefited.
 For he will be like a tree

 planted by the water, that extends its roots by a stream and will not fear when the heat comes; but its